- I offer a free 10 minute telephone consultation to chat about your needs, feel free to contact me

 Deciding to come to counselling is definitely the first step.
 It can be a tough decision though!
 Finding the right therapist for you can feel like a huge challenge.
-It's worth thinking about how much experience counsellors have, have they worked in private practice for some years or are they fresh out of training.
-I have over thirteen years of post-qualification experience.
+It's worth thinking about how much experience counsellors have, for example have they worked in private practice for some years or are they fresh out of training?
+Remember that working with an experienced therapist will probably require less sessions than with someone less experienced.
+I have over fourteen years of post-qualification experience.
+Here are some testimonials from people I have worked with:

 I work both indoors and out!
 I work from a log cabin in my garden (see photos) and I also offer walking therapy.

-Coping with the pressures of life can feel overwhelming and leave you feeling there's no time or space left for you.
-It can get harder to function on a day to day basis and you may feel a loss of control.
+Coping with life pressures can sometimes feel overwhelming and leave no time or space for you.
+Day to day functioning can become really hard to manage and you may feel a loss of control.
 This could be caused by:

 - anxiety, generalised anxiety disorder and panic attacks